 - Click the Erase button in the toolbar, then enter the requested details:

 - Format: APFS or Mac OS Extended (Journaled), as recommended by Disk Utility

 - Click Erase Volume Group.
 If this button isn't shown, click Erase instead.

 - If asked, enter your Apple ID.
 Forgot your Apple ID?

-- Quit Disk Utility to return to the utilities window.
+- When done, quit Disk Utility to return to the utilities window.

-- If you want to start up again from the disk you erased, select Reinstall macOS in the utilities window, then click Continue and follow the onscreen instructions to reinstall macOS.
+- If you want your Mac to start up again from the volume you just you erased, select Reinstall macOS in the utilities window, then click Continue and follow the onscreen instructions.
+Learn more about reinstalling macOS.

 If you don’t see Macintosh HD in Disk Utility